northstowekarate/northstowekarate.github.io/posts/2024/09/11/index.md

 ---
 layout: base.njk
 title: 2024-09-11 Lesson
-description:  We continued practicing our basic techniques and the first two kata kihon and heain shodan
+description:  We continued practicing our basic techniques and the first two kata kihon and heian shodan
 date: 2024-09-11
 ---
 # Lesson 2024-09-11